KyleZhao24/TenTearCHD_pred/README.md

 This repository contains the following files:

 - project_report.pdf: Detailed report on the exploratory data analysis, model development, and findings.
+- data_analysis.ipynb: Codes of exploratory data analysis, model development, and findings.
 - prediction.csv: The prediction results for individuals in the dataset, indicating their risk of developing CHD within the next 10 years.
-- model_pipeline.pkl: The trained model pipeline used for predicting CHD risk.
+- model_pipeline.ipynb: The trained model pipeline used for predicting CHD risk.
 - pipeline_flow_chart.png: A visual representation of the model pipeline, illustrating the steps involved in data preprocessing and model prediction.